Kim Campbell, Ex Canadian Prime Minister, Said Hurricane Dorian & Mar-A-Lago Tweet Was ‘Sarcasm’

 “I have deleted my tweet about the hurricane & Mar a Lago and sincerely apologize to all it offended,” Campbell, who was Canada’s first female prime minister, wrote in the apology tweet.

 “It was intended as sarcasm-not a serious wish of harm.
 Throwaway lines get a life of their own on Twitter.
-I shd know better.
+I shd [SIC] know better.
 Mea culpa,” she added.

-Hurricane Dorian, meanwhile, is intensifying as it barrels toward the United States, per CNN.
-The storm is now considered a Category 3 hurricane, which per CNN, means it is considered a major hurricane.
-Category 3 hurricane are defined as having wind speeds from 111 to 129 mph.
+Hurricane Dorian, meanwhile, is intensifying as it barrels toward the United States.
+The storm is now considered a Category 3 hurricane, per CNN, which means it is considered a major hurricane.
+Category 3 hurricanes are defined as having wind speeds from 111 to 129 mph.

 There are fears that when the storm reaches the United States that it could reach Category 4 hurricane status, which would mean it would have winds ranging from 130 to 156 mph, per CNN.